okalachev/flix/docs/troubleshooting.md

 * **Check the IMU data**.
 Perform `imu` command, check raw accelerometer and gyro output.
 The output should change as you move the drone.
 * **Calibrate the accelerometer.** if is wasn't done before.
 Perform `ca` command and put the results to `imu.ino` file.
 * **Check the attitude estimation**.
 Connect to the drone using QGroundControl.
 Rotate the drone in different orientations and check if the attitude estimation shown in QGroundControl is correct.
+* **Check the IMU orientation is set correctly**.
+If the attitude estimation is rotated, make sure `rotateIMU` function is defined correctly in `imu.ino` file.
 * **Check the motors**.
 Perform the following commands using Serial Monitor:
   * `mfr` — should rotate front right motor (counter-clockwise).
   * `mfl` — should rotate front left motor (clockwise).